Apollon77/daikin-controller/README.md

 Compatible units in combination with BRP069A44 (?):
 FTX50KV1B, FTX60KV1B

+**Important: Type "B" Wifi adapters from Daikin (firmware 1.4.x) also were reported to work but need to use the special option "useGetToPost" in the options!**

 The library is based on the great work of the unofficial Daikin API documentation project (https://github.com/ael-code/daikin-control).
 Additional informations on parameters and values can be found there.

 ## Usage example